 There are some subtle but noticeable differences between the two African grey species and they don’t occur in the exact same areas in the wild.
 However, their potential lifespans seem pretty much the same.

 Wild African grey parrots can reach impressive ages.
-As is to be expected, though, a large percentage of them doesn’t even make it to adulthood.
+As is to be expected, though, a large percentage of them don’t even make it to adulthood.
 The life of an African grey in its natural habitat can be harsh, with threats from disease as well as raptors and other predators.

 The average lifespan of an African grey parrot in the wild was concluded in a 2002 study to be 22.7 years (Ryan, 2002), which is not bad at all considering the dangers they face on a daily basis.